 - fleece jacket

-- sunblock for your face SPF 30 minimum (50 recommedned for a trip to the glaciers)
+- sunblock for your face SPF 30 minimum (50 recommended for a trip to the glaciers)

-- a hat to shield you form the sun (it does shine brighter up there)
+- a hat to shield you from the sun (it does shine brighter up there)

 - hiking backpack